mpoehler/appengine-archetype/src/main/resources/archetype-resources/README.md

 - the spring framework (mvc with REST capabilities)
 - spring security with google login configured for authentication and enabled method and URL based authorization.
 - using objectify as datastore access layer
-- the use of selenium tests by starting the devserver in the intergration phase and work with a remotely controlled firefox on it.
+- the use of selenium tests by starting the devserver in the intergration phase and work with a remotely controlled chrome on it.
 - normal unit tests with gae service stubs initialized.
 - demo of a cron service
 - bower to load all js dependencies